Herbert Richard Peel: Death

 On 2 July 1885, Peel shot himself in Thornton Hall.
 His will, proved in London on 28 July, left a personal estate of £97,000 (worth over £9 million in 2015).

 Cricket career

-Peel's first-class cricket career was brief, of nine matches for Oxford University, Kent County Cricket Club and the Gentlemen of Kent in the 1851 and 1852 seasons.
+Peel's career was brief, of nine matches for Oxford University, Kent County Cricket Club and the Gentlemen of Kent in the 1851 and 1852 seasons.
 He played as a batsman, with a top score of 82.
-He played in non-first-class matches for a variety of teams, including the pre-county Worcestershire and Oxfordshire clubs, the Gentlemen of Worcestershire and I Zingari.
+He played in minor matches for a variety of teams, including the pre-county Worcestershire and Oxfordshire clubs, the Gentlemen of Worcestershire and I Zingari.

 Family

 On 6 September 1853 at Hartlebury in Worcestershire, Peel married Georgiana Maria Baker (1830–1907), only daughter of the Reverend Thomas Baker, rector of Hartlebury, and his wife Elizabeth, daughter of Bishop Robert James Carr.
 They had four children: